-Students who have been admitted for credit course work may classify themselves as non-degree-seeking.
-(Credits will be granted for completed courses.)
+Students who have been admitted for credit course work may classify themselves as non-degree-seeking or non-matriculated students.
 The non-degree status may be used only when it is not necessary for the student’s previous academic records to be on file.

-Students may take up to 12 credit hours as a non-degree-seeking student, at which time students must be degree-seeking.
-The non-degree status shall not be used with degree-seeking, certificate seeking students, students seeking any type of financial aid (Social Security, veteran benefits, federal grants, scholarships, etc.), or by international students on an F-1/M-1 visa.
+The non-degree status shall not be used with degree-seeking students, certificate-seeking students, students seeking any type of financial aid (Social Security, veteran benefits, federal grants, scholarships, etc.), or by international students on an F-1/M-1 visa.